banelemdhluli/Student-Grade-Analyzer/README.md

 📥 Clone or download the project files.
 🧑‍💻 Open the project in your preferred Java IDE.
 📂 Ensure all .java files are in the same package or directory.
-🚀 Run the Calculator class.
+🚀 Run the StudentGradeAnalyzer class.

 -----------
 SAMPLE USAGE